About

 Anthony Kierann

-Anthony is currently the Chief Operating Officer of one of Australia’s leading performing arts institutions, Actors Centre Australia.
+Anthony is a film and arts consultant, currently the Vice President and COO of a new Australian Film Production Company.
 Anthony is an Ambassador and Jury member for SF3 Smartphone Film Festival; he sits on the Board of Directors for Australia’s Largest Film Festival, The Alliance Franchise French Film Festival.
 Recently Anthony launched a new Teachers Academy with a Global partner partnered with ACA.

 Anthony worked as the General Manager of Australia’s Number one film location at Event Cinemas George Street.
 Winning a company award across New Zealand, Germany and Australia.
 Subsequently Anthony moved further into Film Exhibition, programming, creating initiatives and programs within Event Cinemas nationally.
 As General Manager of Film Festivals, Australian Cinema and Programs, Anthony created programs such as the popular National In the House program hosted by Jabba Davis and David Quinn, Niche505, Outta The Box, Hollywood Classics, JFF Fringe and The Artists Room conversation series in collaboration with Screen NSW and AFTRS with Phillip Noyce, Gillian Armstrong, David Wenham and other Australian industry artists, hosted by Margaret Pomeranz and Luke Buckmaster.